-Lenovo Online Data Backup (OLDB): This next-gen data management solution allows enterprises to securely store confidential information in the cloud with a simple, automatic backup process.
-It’s quick to set up, requires no additional administrative overhead, offers military-grade security, and is much more affordable and reliable than on-premises solutions.
-Access multiple, point-in-time versions of files, ensuring you can recover data from any form of cyber attack or accidental data loss.
+Online Data Back-up (OLDB): This next-gen data management solution allows enterprises to securely store confidential information in the cloud with a simple, automatic backup process.
+It’s quick to set up, requires no additional administrative overhead, offers military-grade security, and is much more affordable and reliable than on-premise solutions.
+Access multiple point-in-time copies of data, ensuring you can recover data from any form of cyber attack or accidental data loss.

 Remote Secure Erase: Remotely wipe a device in the event it is lost or stolen.
 Using Intel® Active Management Technology, an IT administrator can erase all data on a system even if it is asleep or shut down, or the OS image is corrupt.
 This feature also integrates with many common IT management consoles.

 Containerization: Isolated virtual containers protect against malware gaining access to devices and data.
-They're typically deployed on smartphones and tablets through mobile device management (MDM) or mobile application management (MAM).
+Typically deployed on smartphones and tablets through mobile device management (MDM) or mobile application management (MAM).

 Protection against snooping: Privacy filters fit to new and legacy device screens help prevent others from seeing confidential information.